When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Besides supporting the site structure and offering context to search engines, internal links bring value to the user experience and can improve engagement metrics.

-Unlike with external links, your internal linking strategy is within your control, but there are still many challenges to internal linking.
+Unlike with external links, your internal linking strategy is within your control, but there are still many challenges to internal linking at scale.

 This post will teach you the most common issues with internal links (and how to fix them!) so you can receive the most value from your links.